 - Remove barrier foods after you feel comfortable with all of the other changes in your diet.

 - Pay attention to ingredient lists, you may find it easier to begin avoiding the less obvious animal derived ingredients one at a time.
-You can also choose to overlook them until you’ve removed all obvious animal products (meat, seafoods, dairy products, eggs, etc.) from your diet and you feel comfortable eating mostly plant-based foods.
+You can also choose to overlook them until you’ve removed all obvious animal products (meat, seafood, dairy products, eggs, etc.) from your diet and you feel comfortable eating mostly plant-based foods.

 If you want to dive right in, feel free jump into veganism straight away!
 You’ll want to continue educating yourself so that you’re as prepared as possible.
 For a further crash course in veganism, make sure to learn about: